IvanIsCoding/celq/README.md

 ### REPL

 While conceptually interesting, `celq` does not aim to be a CEL REPL.
-That should live on a separate binary.
+In the original author's view, that should live on a separate binary.

 ### YAML Support

 `celq` works with JSON.
 I originally considered supporting YAML as a supported input format.
 However, the amount of YAML edge cases pushed me back to JSON.
+Although that might change in the future, please do not open an issue asking for YAML support as of today.

 ## Acknowledgments